junxit/us-congress-bills-117/metadata.md

 - 2021-11-17 — Introduced in Senate
 - 2021-11-17 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2021-12-08 — Measure laid before Senate by motion. (consideration: CR S9007, S9034)
+- 2021-12-08 — Motion to proceed to consideration of measure agreed to in Senate by Voice Vote.
+(CR S9007)
+- 2021-12-08 — Passed Senate without amendment by Yea-Nay Vote.
+52 - 48.
+Record Vote Number: 489. (text: CR S9034)
+- 2021-12-08 — Passed/agreed to in Senate: Passed Senate without amendment by Yea-Nay Vote.
+52 - 48.
+Record Vote Number: 489.(text: CR S9034)
+- 2021-12-08 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 178.
+- 2021-12-08 — Senate Committee on Health, Education, Labor, and Pensions discharged by petition pursuant to 5 U.S.C.
+802(c).
+- 2021-12-08 — Senate Committee on Health, Education, Labor, and Pensions discharged by petition pursuant to 5 U.S.C.
+802(c).